fieldfoundry/fieldfoundry.github.io/content/en/bricks/cta.md

 ---
 title: cta
 ---
-## Get started with HPLC today!
+## Get started with Field Foundry today!

-Need fast, flexible HPLC?
-Our Early Access Programme is open.
-Get in touch to start your project.
+Have a question or a project in mind?
+We'd love to hear from you.

-{{< button2 "Learn more now" "/contact/" >}}
+{{< button2 "Start a conversation" "/contact/" >}}

 ![](/uploads/illustrations/cuate/server.svg)